martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 Version control is mainly done in the computer industry to control the different versions of the source code.
 However, the same concepts are applicable to other areas such as documents, images, websites, etc.

-Although a version control system can be done manually, it is highly advisable to have tools that facilitate this management (CVS(concurrent versions system), Subversion, SourceSafe, ClearCase, Darcs, Bazaar , Plastic SCM, Git, Mercurial, Perforce...).
+Although a version control system can be done manually, it is highly advisable to have tools that facilitate this management (CVS (concurrent versions system), Subversion, SourceSafe, ClearCase, Darcs, Bazaar , Plastic SCM, Git, Mercurial, Perforce...).

 ### What should you provide?

-A version control system should provide: 
+A version control system should provide:

 - Storage mechanism for the elements to be managed (eg text files, images, documentation ...).
 - Possibility of making changes to the stored elements (eg partial modifications, adding, deleting, renaming or moving elements).